Center for Biblical Theology and Eschatology

 Luke 9:23

-God's not saying pick up a physical cross and get crucified.
-Nor is God saying deny yourself food in a physical fast.
-He is saying 'this' spiritual denial for His sake is the chosen fast that He requires.
-Spiritual abstinence from the wickedness of the world so that you might feed the spiritual hungry.
-This is the fast that may cause you affliction and tribulation in the world because it is in the chosen fast in Christ.
+God is not saying to pick up a physical cross and get crucified, nor is He saying you should deny yourself food by a physical fast.
+He is saying 'this' spiritual denial for Christ's sake is the chosen fast that He requires.
+The sacrifice of self in the affliction of the world for the sake of others is the way that you will In Christ's name feed the spiritually hungry.
+This is the fast that will cause you affliction, persecution, and tribulation in the world because it is in the chosen fast in Christ Jesus.
 It is not necessarily a physical sacrifice, but it most certainly is a spiritual one.
 Physical fasts of Scriptures were pictures illustrating the character of the work and accomplishment in the affliction of Christ.
 This truth is put forth gloriously in Isaiah chapter 58 as God defines the specific type of fast that "He" delights in.
 And Christians would do well to listen.
 God Himself unambiguously asks them (and you) the question.
 Is this (physical) fast the one I require?
 And He declares the true fast that He has chosen, which is very different from man afflicting his own soul in a physical nature thinking that this might make his voice heard on High.

 Isaiah 58:3-7